linesd/minimize/README.md

 Notes:
 - Tested for python >= 3.6

-## minimize Usage
+## minimize usage

-The minimize function is called according to the following definition.
-An example follows.
+The minimize function can be found at `optimizer/minimize.py` and is called according to the following definition.
+An example of its usage follows follows.

 ```
 Xs, convergence, i = minimize(f, X, length, args=(), reduction=None, verbose=True)